Triton Showers: Product range

 Triton produces a range of mixer and electric showers.
 The company also produces ancillaries including shower enclosures, handwash water heaters and taps.

 Structure

 The company is situated on Shepperton Park in Nuneaton and as of 2017 employed about 350 people.

-Sponsorships
+Sports sponsorship

 Triton has sponsored sports teams, with the England men's hockey team at the EuroHockey Indoor Nations Championship in February 1991 in Birmingham.

 In June 1991, it sponsored a main event at the Royal International Horse Show, held in Birmingham, won by Paul Darragh.

 In July 1992, it sponsored an event in the 1992 World Sportscar Championship.
 It sponsored the Lurgan Park Rally, a motorsport rally in Northern Ireland, from 2003 to 2005.

 In 2010, the company sponsored the football ground of Nuneaton Town F.C., being known as the Triton Showers Community Arena.

 The company's Irish distributor finances a national rallying contest in Ireland, known as the Triton Showers National Rally Championship.